 The Restore Democracy Amendment prevents business and unions from using those funds to advocate for or against any candidate for elected office.
 This prohibition will achieve two goals:

-1) Diminishing the Influence of Corporations and Unions
+1) Diminishing Campaign Spending by Corporations and Unions

 The Restore Democracy Amendment will diminish the undue influence that corporations and unions currently have over the political process.
 When corporations and unions have vast sums of money to spend during election cycles, legislators are increasingly beholden to them and as a result, legislatures create laws that unduly favor those entities.
 By preventing general treasury funds from being used to advocate for or against a candidate, the Restore Democracy Amendment will substantially limit corporate and union influence and return political power to individuals.